Gelerion/kafka-streams/04_patient_monitoring/readme.md

 whenever a record is appended to the topic (therefore, you’ll be working with ingestion-time semantics, even if that wasn’t your intent).
 If you want to achieve event-time semantics and you’re relying on the producer timestamp, be sure that you are using CreateTime as the message timestamp type.

+#### Window Types
+* `Tumbling windows` are fixed-sized windows that never overlap.
+They are defined using a single property, the window size (in milliseconds), and have predictable time ranges since they are aligned with the epoch
+* `Hoping windows` are fixed-sized windows that may overlap.
+When configuring a hopping window, you must specify both the window size and the advance interval (how much the window moves forward).
+When the advance interval is less than the window size, then windows will overlap, allowing some records to appear in multiple windows
+* `Session windiows` are variable-sized windows that are determined by periods of activity followed by gaps of inactivity.
+A single parameter called the inactivity gap is used to define a session window.
+If the inactivity gap is five seconds, then each record that has a timestamp within five seconds of the previous record with the same key will be merged into the same window.
+Otherwise, if the timestamp of a new record is greater than the inactivity gap (in this case, five seconds), then a new window will be created
+* `Sliding join windws` are fixed-sized windows that are used for joins and created using the JoinWindows class.
+Two records fall within the same window if the difference between their timestamps is less than or equal to the window size
+* `Sliding aggregation windows` like sliding join windows, the window boundaries in a sliding aggregation window are aligned to the record timestamps (as opposed to the epoch) and the lower and upper window boundaries are both inclusive.
+Additionally, records will fall within the same window if the difference between their timestamps is within the specified window si